xLowlife/Default/C++/New Project/README.md

-# Default
+# New Project
-Default Repository Template for General Projects
+Folder for New Project

+New Project Details: